OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Securing-Legacy-Applications.md

 There has been a great improvement in the security of new languages/frameworks.
 This makes it harder to write insecure applications, at least from an injection point of view.

-However, the elephant in the room is the hundreds possibly thousands of legacy applications that exist in companies.
+However, the elephant in the room is the hundreds, possibly thousands, of legacy applications that exist in companies.
 These are performing mission critical functions and are not going anywhere anytime soon.

 This Working Session will discuss how best to secure these legacy applications.